google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/debugging-service-workers.markdown

 ## The `sw-primer` project

-The [`sw-primer` project](https://github.com/google/sw-primer), located at github.com, contains a number of samples including one containing all of the code we've written so far.
+The [`sw-primer` project](https://github.com/google/sw-primer), located at github.com, contains all of the code we've written so far.
 To set it up:

 1. Clone the sw-primer repository to a location on your hard drive.